Inside The Dell XPS 15 2-in-1: Cooling Intel Kaby Lake G

 Dell also said the XPS 15 has two of the largest fans it has ever shipped in a notebook.
 The 86 x 86mm fans have more robust metal-infused blades, which in turn allows the company to add more blades to the fans.
 Those extra blades provide more surface area, which boosts air circulation.
 We also see three fat copper heatpipes that pull heat away from the processor (underneath the silver cover) to the radiator nestled underneath the fans.

-Here you can see the board that houses the fans placed upside down on the front of the notebook.
-This gives you a mirror image of the cooling apparatus and lets you see the large silver radiator in front of the fans.
+Here you can see an example of the board (for the 13-inch model) that houses the fans.
+It is placed upside down on the front of the notebook.
+This gives you a mirror image of a similar cooling apparatus and lets you see the large silver radiator in front of the fans.

 You can see the small single-pipe device with a tiny black radiator in the representatives' hand.
 This is a 15W cooling solution from a previous-generation XPS 13.